jlbroughton88/Broughton_Detailing/PLAN.md

-Add signup functionality
+Add "statusUrl" for production and dev environments Add photos to Work and About tabs
-Polish styles more
+Polish styles
-Work on about page